8 Strategies to keep you safe.

-Trucks are an essential part of the BC economy and of our daily lives.
+Trucks are an essential part of the BC economy and our daily lives.
 Businesses, industries and individuals all depend on large commercial trucks to transport and deliver raw materials and finished goods – and everything in between.

 Most truck trips occur safely and without incident.
 But on those few occasions where something goes wrong, the consequences can be devastating for everyone involved.

 The average passenger car weighs about 1,800 kilograms whereas a fully loaded truck can weigh as much as 63,500 kilograms.
 In a serious crash involving a passenger car and a large truck, the occupants of the passenger vehicle are at least four times more likely to be killed than the driver of the truck, according to US-based stats.
 And, studies show, in fatal crashes involving cars and large trucks, the driver of the passenger vehicle is at fault at least two-thirds of the time.

 These facts brought B.C.’s road safety stakeholders together to form the Be Truck Aware Alliance and launch a campaign aimed at reducing car-truck crashes by educating all drivers on how to share the road safely – and enforcing those driving behaviours.

 “Far too often, drivers who are involved in crashes with large trucks are distracted or make bad decisions regarding passing and fail to yield the right of way,” said Superintendent Davis Wendell, Officer in Charge of E Division Traffic Services for the RCMP.
 “As police officers, we see the heartbreaking effects that result from bad driving behaviours, and we know how easily they can be prevented.”